AyoungYa/scenarios/python/challenge-log-parsing/finish.md

 # Summary

-In this challenge, you learned how to read file, analysis file and data statistics in Python.
+In this challenge, you learned how to read a file, analyze a file, and read data statistics in Python.